telerik/docs-seed/README.md

 This section describes the best practices about what and how should be done in order to run the documentation locally.

 ### Prerequisites
 - Install Docker (Community Edititon(CE) is enough) - please use the [official Docker installation](https://docs.docker.com/install/) guide.
 Accept the default installation instructions (use Linux containers, etc.)
+  - From the Docker Settings window, share the drive where the documentation repos reside with Docker.
 - Pull the repo to which you want to contribute (we will refer to that repo later as 'MY-REPO')

 ### Instructions